Jaded-Encoding-Thaumaturgy/vs-preview/docs/vim_install.md

     1. Browse to Vim and click `Open`.
         * To get correct syntax highlighting, add `au BufReadPost,BufNewFile *.vpy setlocal syntax=python` to your `_vimrc`.

-## Running scripts with VSPreview in Vim
+## Running scripts with vs-preview in Vim

-Now that you've configured your current project to use Vim.
-It's time to run it.
+Now that you've configured your scripts to use Vim, it's time to run them.

 1. Open your `.vpy` file in Vim.
 1. Type `:` to enter command mode.
 1. Run the `.vpy` file with `!vspreview "%:p"`.
-    * The easiest way to run your .vpy file in Vim is by adding `:map r :!vspreview "%:p"<enter>` to your `_vimrc` and pressing `r` in Vim.
+    * The easiest way to run your .vpy file in Vim is by adding `:map r :w<enter>:!vspreview "%:p"<enter>` to your `_vimrc` and pressing `r` in Vim.
 1. You should see a terminal open in front of your script with something like this:
     ```cmd
     2021-03-19 03:43:03.324: INFO: QSS file sucessfuly loaded.